Snowflake-Labs/sfquickstarts/site/devlabs/terraforming_snowflake.md

 GRANT ROLE SECURITYADMIN TO USER "tf-snow";
 ```

-While we are granting this user SYSADMIN and SECURITYADMIN in this case for simplicity, it is a best practice to limit all user accounts to least priviledges.
+While we are granting this user `SYSADMIN` and `SECURITYADMIN` in this case for simplicity, it is a best practice to limit all user accounts to least privileges.
 In your production environments, this key should also be well secured leveraging technologies like Hashicorp Vault, Azure Key Vault, or AWS Secrets Manager.

 ## Setup Terraform Authentication
 Duration: 1